 Tarsal Tunnel Syndrome

-Tarsal tunnel syndrome is a painful condition that causes a burning pain in the foot.
+Tarsal tunnel syndrome is a painful condition that causes burning pain in the foot.
 The pain often radiates into the arch of the foot with pins and needles sometimes being felt.
 The pain is caused by pressure on a nerve which passes along the inside of the ankle.

 Treatment involves reducing pain and inflammation with rest and cold therapy, identifying and correcting the causes and contributory factors then rehabilitation of the foot and lower leg with stretching and strengthening exercises.